djkaur33/Android_Assignment_Divjot_Kaur/README.md

 # Android Assignment

-In this assignment will be completing the implmentation of a basic task list app by filling in 7 different TODOs represting missing parts of a fully functional app.
+In this assignment you will be completing the implementation of a basic task list app by filling in 7 different TODOs representing missing parts of a fully functional app.

 The app will have two Activities, `MainActivity` and `AddTaskActivity`